 Paris metro safety

 You should also know (and I don’t say this to scare you!) that pickpocketing is rife on Parisian transport, particularly in the metro.
-I have plenty of friends who have had their phones snatched straight out of their hands and so keep an eye on your valuables at all times and only use zip bags.
+Check here for the top Paris scams to avoid.
+I have plenty of friends who have had their phones snatched straight out of their hands and so keep an eye on your valuables at all times and only use crossbody bags that zip like these vegan ones.

 The Paris Pass and public transport